-4 Eustatic sea-level rise caused by melting glacier ice as the world emerged from the last glaciation.
+Figure 5.
+Eustatic sea-level rise caused by melting glacier ice as the world emerged from the last glaciation.
 Curve illustrates slow sea-level rise from 25 - 20 thousand years ago.
 And then more rapid rise as the climate warmed.
-Meltwater pulses indicate particularly rapid rise as large sections of continental ice sheets were released to the ocean (1A - Antarctic, 1B - Laurentide) (Peltier and Fairbanks 2006).
+Meltwater pulses indicate particularly rapid rise as large sections of continental ice sheets were released to the ocean (1A - Antarctic, 1B - Laurentide) (modified from Peltier and Fairbanks 2006).

-Figure 4.6.
-Sea level rise of Ocean SAMP area, 11,500 yBP.2
+Figure 6.
+Sea Level Rise of Ocean SAMP Area, 11,500 yBP

-2 Relative sea level was about 50 meters below present at 11,500 years before present (yBP).
+Figure 6.
+Figure SL -50m.
+Relative sea level was about 50 meters below present at 11,500 years before present (yBP).
 Brown colors represent dry land, blue represents water.
-Marine water is just impinging on the southern Ocean SAMP boundary.
+Marine water is just impinging on the southern SAMP boundary.
 Other blue areas are possible lakes in closed depressions.
-The present day shoreline is shown by the red lines.
+The present-day shoreline is shown by the red lines.

-Figure 4.7.
-Sea level rise of Ocean SAMP area, 11,000 yBP.3
+Figure 7.
+Sea Level Rise of Ocean SAMP Area, 11,000 yBP

-3 Relative sea level at 40 meters at 11,000 yBP.
+Figure 7.
+Figure SL - 40m.
+Relative sea level at -40 meters at 11,000 yBP.
 Marine water has advanced into central Rhode Island Sound.
-The lakes shown are in part a product of the map production, some of the lakes seen in this image may have existed at an earlier time.
+The lakes shown are in part a product of the map production; some of the lakes seen in this image may have existed at an earlier time.

-Figure 4.8.
-Sea level rise of Ocean SAMP area, 10,000 yBP.4
+Figure 8.
+Sea Level Rise of Ocean SAMP Area, 10,000 yBP

-4 Relative sea level at -30m at 10,000 yBP.
+Figure 8.
+Figure SL - 30m.
+Relative sea level at -30m at 10,000 yBP.
 Marine water now occupies significant parts of both Rhode Island and Block Island Sounds and Block Island has become an island.